PDTenpas/pdtenpas.github.io/_posts/2019-08-16-metadata-issue-5.md

 #### My Notes

 **Why try to do something significant?
 Is the effort worth it?**
-- The unexamined life is not worth living.
-- You have one life to lead, I'd recommend you try to do something significant.
+- You have one life to lead, why not do something significant with it?
 - In old age, which do you want to say: "*well, I didn't do any harm, I had an enjoyable life, I had a good time.*" OR "*I did something I thought was important.*"
 - All those that accomplish great things say it was the best experience of their life.